modin-project/modin/README.md

 _Note: In local mode (without a cluster), Modin will create and manage a local (Dask or Ray) cluster for the execution._

-To use Modin, you do not need to know how many cores your system has and you do not need to  specify how to distribute the data.
+To use Modin, you do not need to specify how to distribute the data, or even know how many cores your system has.
+In fact, you can continue using your previous to  specify how to distribute the data.
 In fact, you can continue using your previous pandas notebooks while experiencing a considerable speedup from Modin, even on a single machine.
 Once you've changed your import statement, you're ready to use Modin just like